AlexsLemonade/refinebio-processor-documentation/compendia.md

 Tests entire compendia pipeline.

-Also verifies that samples with non-existant ComputedFiles are filtered.
+Also verifies that samples with non-existent ComputedFiles are filtered.

 test steps:
-- creates compenida prerequisites
+- creates compendia prerequisites
     - creates test ProcessorJob
     - creates Microarray test Sample
         - creates test Experiment
         - creates test ComputationalResult
         - creates test Sample and associates it to the test Experiment and ComputationalResult
         - creates test ComputedFile and associates it to the test Sample
-    - creates Sample with non-existant ComputedFile
+    - creates Sample with non-existent ComputedFile
         - creates test Sample and associates it to the test Experiment and ComputationalResult from the last step
-        - creates test ComputedFile, points it to a non-existant file, and associates it to the test Sample
+        - creates test ComputedFile, points it to a non-existent file, and associates it to the test Sample
     - creates RNA-Seq test Sample
-        - creates test Expirement
+        - creates test Experiment
         - creates test ComputationalResult
         - creates test Sample and associates it to the test Experiment and ComputationalResult
         - creates test ComputedFile and associates it to the test Sample
     - creates dataset using the three Samples and two Experiments created in previous steps
-    - assoaciates the dataset to the ProcessorJob
+    - associates the dataset to the ProcessorJob
 - runs the compendia pipeline
 - asserts that the job ran successfully
-- asserts that the test Sample with non-existant ComputedFile was filtered correctly
+- asserts that the test Sample with non-existent ComputedFile was filtered correctly

 ### `test_create_compendia_danio`

 Tests entire compendia pipeline for DANIO_RERIO Organism.

-Also verifies that samples with non-existant ComputedFiles are filtered.
+Also verifies that samples with non-existent ComputedFiles are filtered.

 test steps:
-- creates compenida prerequisites
+- creates Compendia prerequisites
     - creates test ProcessorJob
     - creates ComputationalResult and ComputedFile
     - creates danio rerio test organism and passes in the ComputedFile to be used as the `qn_target`